What we have is given by God; To teach it to others is to return it to him.Gian Lorenzo Bernini

 A difficult question I am frequently asked is “how much irregularity is acceptable?”
 The answer is simple: If you think it is too irregular, then it is, because the work to correct the defect or compensate for it will all be on you.

 Please understand that correcting major defects in hammer eyes is hard work.
 It takes time, concentration, a good eye, a flashlight, and a deft hand with skinny files and rulers to remove just the right amount of metal in just the right places inside that narrow eye, a task that is much more difficult than removing metal on an exposed surface because the files are thin, it’s hard to see what you’re doing, you don’t have much leverage, and consistently making a straight pass is not easy.
 Blisters will bloom.
 Patience will be tried.
 Sanity may quiver.
 Try it yourself and you will quickly see why.

 This is the whole point of high-quality heads like those made by Kosaburo and now Hiroki and why they are worth the high cost: Their eyes are true when new, no adjustment necessary, saving the purchaser many hours of tedious work and blisters over a lifetime of hard use.
 Every time you make a handle for a high-quality head, it saves time and leaves you with a good feeling.
 It’s a true friend, one whose dog never craps on your lawn.

-I hate to say it, but our Beloved Customers should watch out for one last defect when purchasing an expensive handmade gennou head.
+I hate to say it, but Beloved Customers and Gentle Readers should beware of one last defect when purchasing an expensive handmade gennou head.
 A perfect eye is truly a difficult thing to make, certainly more difficult than making a head cosmetically beautiful.
 Unfortunately, one or two famous blacksmiths (who shall remain unnamed in this series of articles, so don’t ask) have earned a reputation among knowledgeable professional woodworkers in Japan for occasionally making gennou with skewampus, eyes.
 Caveat emptor, baby.
 She may wear high-heels, a short skirt and be beautifully made-up, but if she has a curly tail and oinks she’s probably a pig, unless she’s a trans-boor.